Plymouth Autism Spectrum Service (P.A.S.S)

 Specialist Training and Consultation Service

-P.A.S.S. provides training to develop teams/practitioners' understanding of autism and provide an opportunity to enhance knowledge and skills in adapting practice when working with adults with autism.
+P.A.S.S. provides training to develop teams' and practitioners' understanding of autism and provides an opportunity to enhance knowledge and skills in adapting practice when working with adults with autism.
 Adults with autism have the right to equitable access and service provision to health and social care services.
-P.A.S.S. is not a care-coordinating or case holding service and therefore will work with practitioners but not instead of practitioners already working with the person.
+P.A.S.S. is not a care-coordinating or case-holding service and therefore will work with practitioners, but not instead of practitioners already working with the person.

 Back to search